 Hey everyone!
-I’m Juliette.
-I am 16 years old, and am currently in Year 11.
+I’m Juliette, a classical pianist and singer-songwriter.
 I have put this website together because I wanted to share with you my love of music!

 If there is one thing I love the most, it is performing.
-I’m very lucky that I often have the opportunity to perform (both as a soloist and in chamber groups) in the beautiful Michaelhouse church in Cambridge where my school arranges a series of lunchtime concerts given by pupils.
+I have given many recitals in the beautiful Michaelhouse church in Cambridge.
 In September 2014 I was invited to play in Cambridge’s West Road Concert Hall at a major charity concert in aid of Age UK.
-In July 2015 I had my début recital (in Aid of East Anglia Children’s Hospices) in Cambridge at the Emmanuel United Reformed Church.
+In July 2015 I had my début recital (in Aid of East Anglia Children’s Hospices) in Cambridge at the Emmanuel United Reformed Church, and in 2018 I was one of the youngest ever performers to give a recital in their Lunchtime Recital series.
 I very much like performing for charity, so if any of you are ever interested please get in touch!

 Classical music is not my only passion though.
-I also listen to a lot of pop music (what would we do without the top charts in Spotify!).
-Although I have never taken singing lessons, I adore singing, and have also composed some of my own songs (you can visit my ‘Original Songs’ to listen to a few of them!).
+I also listen to a lot of pop music and although I have never taken singing lessons, I adore singing, and have also composed some of my own songs (you can visit my ‘Original Songs’ to listen to a few of them!).

 I am now studying Natural Sciences at Cambridge University, while continuing to share my music with other music lovers.